-NCTCOG will coordinate or consult with other federal, regional, and local agencies or authorities throughout the study as necessary and as requested.
+NCTCOG has coordinated or consulted with other federal, regional, and local agencies or authorities throughout the study as necessary and as requested.
 This will include conducting meetings with city and county staff, local transportation officials, elected officials, utility companies, transportation agencies, resource agencies, and railroads.
-The purpose of these targeted discussions will be to solicit early input and comments on alternatives and their potential effects.
+The purpose of these targeted discussions is to solicit early input and comments on alternatives and their potential effects.
 The meetings, comments, and responses to issues discussed at these meetings will be documented.
 The following describes other scheduled or anticipated agency engagement activities.